tomzx/blog.tomrochette.com-content/identity-and-access-management/article.md

 The policy document is a JSON formatted object which contains a version and a list of statements.
 Each statement has an effect (Allow/Deny), a list of actions and a list of resources to which it applies.

+You can learn more about [AWS policies evaluation logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html).
+Their [IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) might also prove useful in understanding the various bits that compose the policy document.

 ### Actions
 Within AWS, each service has a unique lowercase identifier[^1].
 Within each of these services, a list of actions exists, which can be granted (or denied) to an identity.
 Examples of actions are:
 * `*`: Allowed to use all actions under all services